celeritas-project/celeritas/doc/examples.rst

 -------------------

 The SD setup options in the ``DetectorConstruction`` constructor should be set as the union of requirements over all user Geant4 sensitive detectors.
-The SD The sensitive detector here is pretty generic and requires only the touchable, the energy deposition, and the time.
+The sensitive detector here is pretty generic and requires only the touchable, the energy deposition, and the time.

 .. literalinclude:: ../app/demo-geant-integration/SensitiveDetector.hh
    :start-at: #pragma